 Make it Important

 Construct the content as relevant and focused on the audience needs.
 Deliberate the question, “Why did your audience attend your training session”?
 We can safely assume that no one attends a workplace training class due to lack of work or because they are no longer overworked or suddenly relieved of their “doing less with more” work responsibilities.
 Demonstrate how the course content is significant and valid to their current workplace responsibilities.

-After 20+ years of conducting organizational training for 20,000+ participants within 22+ states, on 3 continents, the success of those events indicate that I delivered the required content in timely and relevant methods and address the participant’s needs – at least the majority of the time.
+After 20+ years of conducting organizational training for 10,000+ participants within 22+ states, on 3 continents, the success of those learning events indicates that I delivered the required content in timely and relevant methods and address the participant’s needs – at least the majority of the time.